Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the general rules and requirements regarding the vesting of benefits?

-Italian supplementary pension schemes are based on the principle of defined contributions, which means that the amount of pension benefits relates to employer and employee contributions and is increased by investment returns.
+Italian supplementary pension schemes are based on the principle of defined contributions, which means that the amount of pension benefits relate to employer and employee contributions and increase by investment returns.

 The Supplementary Pensions Act sets out the requirements and arrangements for accessing supplementary benefits.
-According to the act, once an individual has participated in a supplementary pension scheme for at least five years, he or she will have full rights to his or her pension benefits upon meeting the requirements set out in the National Security System for old-age pensions paid by the National Social Security Institute (INPS).
+According to the act, once an individual has participated in a supplementary pension scheme for at least five years (this term is reduced after three years if the employment relationship ceases for a reason other than the acquisition of a supplementary pension and the employee moves to another EU member state), he or she will have full rights to their pension benefits on meeting the requirements set out in the National Security System for old-age pensions paid by the National Social Security Institute (INPS).

 Once these requirements are met, employees can receive: